Cranberry Maple Pork Chops

 - 1 tablespoon brown mustard

-- Add the salt, molasses, and water to a large bowl, stirring until thoroughly mixed.
+- Add the salt, molasses (or brown sugar), and water to a large bowl, stirring until thoroughly mixed.
 Add in the rosemary sprigs and peppercorns, followed by the pork chops.
-Add more water as necessary to ensure the pork chops are submerged.
+Add more water if necessary to ensure the pork chops are submerged.
 Cover tightly and refrigerate several hours or overnight (recommended).
 Remove pork chops from the brine and pat dry.

 - Heat the oil in a heavy skillet over medium heat.
 Add the pork chops and sear until pork is browned, 4 to 5 minutes.
 Flip the pork chops and continue to cook until the center reaches 140 °F, about 10 minutes.
 Transfer the pork chops to a plate or cutting board and tent loosely with foil.